rampal-punia/python-tutorials/1_getting_started/6_styles_and_conventions.md

 # Styles and Conventions

 Python is an interpreted language.
-It has it's set of rules and grammar, just like any other language.
+It has its set of rules and grammar, just like any other language.

 Let's check them one by one.

 ## 1. Comments

 A single line comment starts with `#`.

 ```python
 # This is a comment